 I accept a great deal of the responsibility around what happened that night – I should have known where she was.
 I also accept that it was my daughter that did the drinking.
-However, it was you that provided an event enabling 15 and 16 year-olds to drink alcohol and, for that, I will never forgive you.
+However, it was you that provided an event enabling 15- and 16-year-olds to drink alcohol and, for that, I will never forgive you.
 If you’re going to seek parental permission to allow a teenager to drink you need to make absolutely sure that you have it before allowing them to drink on your property.
 Shame on you!

-As I said, some of the details have been changed but the content of the card is almost word for word what this mother wrote.
+Some of the details have been changed but the content of the card is almost word for word what this mother wrote.
 Pretty powerful stuff!

 Janice’s story is of course an extreme case.
-When your child is hospitalised as a result of drinking alcohol that another parent provided then it takes the issue to a whole different level.
-That said, this is not an isolated case and there have been many young people taken to hospital with alcohol poisoning and some have even died after being provided alcohol by other parents.
+When your child is hospitalized as a result of drinking alcohol that another parent provided it takes the issue to a whole different level.
+That said, this isn’t an isolated case and there have been many young people taken to hospital with alcohol poisoning and some have even died after being provided alcohol by other parents.
 In fact, secondary supply laws in some states came about (to some extent at least) as a result of such incidents and the subsequent efforts of the parents involved, e.g., the parents of 15-year-old Leigh Clark from Victoria who died after drinking an alcohol product purchased by another parent and then given to their son were at the forefront of ensuring that the legislation was pushed through in that state.

 Some parents, like Janice, will confront the people who provided alcohol to their child but they are without doubt in the minority.
 As already said, most parents are usually reluctant to confront or even raise the issue with those responsible due to the possible impact it may have on their child.
 Their children beg them not to say anything, making it clear to them that anything they do say could ‘shame them forever’ and potentially affect their social-standing and their position in their friendship group.
 Most importantly though, parents I have spoken to also acknowledge that, for the most part, they are unlikely to really get any real positive outcomes from a discussion with parents who do this sort of thing anyway.
 So instead of confronting them, they simply make a mental note of who they were and ensure that their teen has as little to do with that family as possible in the future.
 I haven’t spoken to Janice for a couple of years now but I can’t imagine she ever got a satisfactory response from the mother.
 What I can remember is that the actual writing of the card and placing it into the woman’s mailbox was quite cathartic and helped her to deal with her anger about what had happened.